Basic file I/O with Uproot

 h.to_hist().plot()

-Uproot histograms also satisfy the UHI plotting protocol, so they have methods like values (bin contents), variances (errors squared), and edges.
+Uproot histograms also satisfy the UHI plotting protocol, so they have methods like values (bin contents), variances (errors squared), and axes.

 h.values()